PhilipSnows/quartz/content/Commandment 03.md

 A whale has clear advantages over F2P Players, but **F2P Veterans can compete.**

 ## The P2W Advantage 🐳
->"Aye, aye!
+>[!quote] "Aye, aye!
 It was that accursed white whale that razeed me; made a poor pegging lubber of me for ever and a day!"
+>
->— Captain Ahab, a F2P Player
+>—Captain Ahab, a F2P Player

 ![600](https://i.imgur.com/Ga8R2t5.png)